hazourahh/hazourahh.github.io/_news/announcement_43.md

 ---
+date: 2025-04-09 15:59:00-0400
+inline: false
 layout: post
 title: Paper accepted at SIGMOD Record
-date: 2025-04-09 15:59:00-0400
-inline: false
 ---

-I am happy to announce that our research paper titled "" has been accepted for publication at SIGMOD Record.
+I am happy to announce that our research paper titled “The Five Facets of Data Quality Assessment” has been accepted for publication at SIGMOD Record.

 Authors: Sedir Mohammed, Lisa Ehrlinger, Hazar Harmouch, Felix Naumann, Divesh Srivastava